-These public health risk mitigation measures are divided into two sections.
+These public health risk mitigation measures are divided into four sections.

 The first section contains generally applicable risk mitigation measures that apply in all phases of air passenger and cargo transport.

 The second section describes modules, attached to this appendix, that are specific to various aspects of commercial air transport.

 The third section provides links to material, developed by industry organizations, to assist other aviation sectors.

 The fourth section describes Public Health Corridors as one collaborative implementation strategy for States to minimise the transmission of COVID-19 by aviation.